manala/manala-recipes/elao.app.docker/README.md

 See [Go Template syntax](https://docs.gomplate.ca/syntax/) for more info.

 !!!
 Warning
-    Make sure to include the `secrets` directory into your release, using the `release_add` entry.
+    Make sure to include the `secrets` directory into your deliveries, using the `release_add` entry.

 ## Https